rimini-protokoll/the_walks/static/texts/medias/en_uma9ooK4.md

   Composition\

-  Rimini Protokoll using music by Anton Rose & Thomas Mielmann, and from the film "Four Rebounds to Death" by Laurids Koehne and Tibor Koehne, composed by Linus Rogsch, produced by Laurids Koehne and Tibor Koehne
+  *Rimini Protokoll using music by Anton Rose & Thomas Mielmann, and from the film "Four Rebounds to Death" by Laurids Koehne & Tibor Koehne, composed by Linus Rogsch, produced by Laurids Koehne & Tibor Koehne*
 userPrompt: []
 ---
 This a duet.
 Arrange to meet a companion in front of a supermarket.